-Key challenges reported by the survey respondents mainly relate to the lack of human, financial and technical capacity regarding OECMs, the limited land availability and resistance from landowners to implement OECMs, and the lack of a supportive legal framework and political will to promote the adoption of OECMs.
+Key challenges reported by the survey respondents mainly relate to the lack of human, financial and technical capacity regarding OECMs, the limited land availability and resistance from landowners and different sectors to implement OECMs, the lack of a supportive legal framework and political will to promote the adoption of OECMs as well as knowledge and data gaps.

-Challenges Solutions Capacities and Resources (4 MS) Lack of financial resources Proper channelling of funding Lack of well-trained human resources and environmental education of elected persons Training and capacity building of officials at different levels of administration, e.g., on ecosystem conservation and effective participatory processes; what OECMS are, how they can be implemented; more engagement of elected persons/visits on-site Implementation at local level (4 MS) Opposition from landowners; public perception that any restriction in land use is alarming and weak recognition of OECM values Scientific evaluation to estimate the added value of these zones and extensive land use compared to the 'usual' situation, showing the potential of extensive land use; and to develop advantageous fiscal measures, flexible contracts; ensuring financial compensation Land availability and conflicting land-use interests (e.g. urban development, tourism) Cross-cutting approach to conservation; measures should include obligations in all sectoral activities to ensure biodiversity conservation Legislation and Governance (3 MS) Lacking governance and coordination between different ministries and sectors Establishing a legal & administrative framework, joint working groups to examine potential areas and application of criteria Lack of adequate regulatory framework for implementing OECMs Amendment of the legal framework to include OECMs - improvement of the legal framework under which OECMs operate to enhance their conservation value No adequate planning to ensure conservation outcomes in the long- term Incentivising long-term dedication of properties to conservation (e.g. through easements) Lack of political will, and priority focus is on protected areas Finalising the implementation of protected areas and including OECMs in the strategic priorities
+Challenges Solutions Capacities and Resources (10 countries) Lack of financial resources Proper channelling of funding e.g., for incentive programmes and compensation schemes; secure dedicated OECM support through CAP funding Lack of well-trained human resources and environmental education of elected persons Training and capacity building of officials at different levels of administration, e.g., on ecosystem conservation and effective participatory processes; what OECMS are, how they can be implemented; how to set up conservation objectives and measures and how to monitor and report, more engagement of elected persons/visits on-site Lack of monitoring and control Provide funding and technical capacity for the establishment of a regular monitoring system.
+Implementation at local level (6 cou ntries) Opposition from landowners and sectors (fisheries, spatial planning etc.); public perception that any restriction in land use is alarming and weak recognition of OECM values Scientific evaluation to estimate the added value of these zones and extensive land use compared to the 'usual' situation, showing the potential of extensive land use; raise awareness of the importance and relevance of OECMs; and to develop advantageous fiscal measures, flexible contracts; ensuring financial compensation Land availability and conflicting land-use interests (e.g. urban development, tourism) Cross-cutting approach to conservation; measures should include obligations in all sectoral activities to ensure biodiversity conservation Legislation and Governance (7 count tries) Lacking governance and coordination between different ministries and sectors Establishing a legal and administrative framework and cooperation mechanism, joint working groups to examine potential areas and application of criteria Lack of adequate regulatory framework for implementing OECMs Amendment of the legal framework to include OECMs-- improvement of the legal framework under which OECMs operate to enhance their conservation value; arrange agreements with local/regional managing bodies to achieve the set objectives for OECMs in a way that is compatible with biodiversity conservation Risk of using the OCEM concept for "greenwashing" Establish a clear legal bases for compliance and/or creating financial, economic motivation Lack of local stakeholder involvement in designation and maintenance of OECMs Exploring and recognising common interests with stakeholders, sharing and communicating knowledge and best practice examples to follow No adequate planning to ensure conservation outcomes in the long- term Incentivising long-term dedication of properties to conservation (e.g. through easements)

-Table 7: Challenges and solutions of implementing OECMs Table 7: Challenges and solutions of implementing Occivis
+Table 6: Challenges and solutions of implementing OECMs